ansible/ansible.github.com/rst/YAMLSyntax.rst

 -----------

 For Ansible, nearly every YAML file starts with a list.
-Each item in the list is a list of key/value pairs, commonly called a "hash" or a "dictionary".
+Each item in the list is a list of key/value pairs, commonly called a *hash* or a *dictionary*.
 So, we need to know how to write lists and dictionaries in YAML.

 There's another small quirk to YAML.
 All YAML files (regardless of